not-phoeniix/XMLDocGen/README.md

 </PropertyGroup>
 ```

 Then you can use the outputted xml file in the bin folder as the only argument to this program.
-It'll spit out an HTML file in the same directory!
+It'll spit out an HTML file in the running directory!

 ## Example
 If ya wanna see an example of the generated HTML from THIS project, check out [doc.md](doc.md)!
 I just renamed the file extension from .html to .md so it could be previewed in GitHub, but you can also see the original HTML file at [doc.html](doc.html) (it should be the same ) :]